Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Introduction

 \section{Introduction}

-With the recent rapid progress in the development of quantum technology, there is an increasing interest in controlling open quantum systems~\cite{Acin:2018NJP}.
+Controlling quantum states has become crucial in quantum technology, particularly for open quantum systems coupled to the environment~\cite{Acin:2018NJP}.
 One important framework in describing open quantum systems is the non-Hermitian quantum mechanics~\cite{Moiseyev:Book,Ashida:AdvPhys2020}.
 Dating back to the study of nuclear decay~\cite{Gamow:1928ZPhys}, non-Hermitian quantum mechanics has been rediscovered and studied in various contexts.
 One turning point is the discovery of parity-time reversal($\mathcal{PT}$)-symmetric Hamiltonians~\cite{Bender:1998,Bender:2007}, which, despite being non-Hermitian, give rise to real energy spectrum.
 Another very recent development came from understanding of the topological properties of non-Hermitian Hamiltonians~\cite{Bergholtz:2021RMP,Okuma:2023ARCMP}.
 Since non-Hermitian Hamiltonians generally have complex eigenenergies, modes with positive imaginary part can lead to amplification and lasing.
 Topological laser, which is a laser whose lasing mode is a topological edge mode, has been realized~\cite{TopologicalLaser1,Parto:2018PRL,Zhao:2018NatComm,Ota:2018CommPhys,Bahari:2017Science,TopologicalLaser2e,Klembt:2018Nature}, and its potential application in integrated photonics has been actively pursued~\cite{Price:Jphys2022}.
 In quantum many-body systems coupled to the environment, an effective description in terms of non-Hermitian Hamiltonians is possible in the quantum trajectory approach between quantum jumps~\cite{Dalibard:1992PRL,Daley:2014AdvPhys}, and the effect of non-Hermiticity in many-body quantum phases have been actively studied~\cite{Lee:2014PRX,SanJose:2016SciRep,Lourenco:2018PRB,Nakagawa:2018PRL,Ghatak:2018PRB,Yamamoto:2019PRL,Hamazaki:2019PRL,Yoshida:2019SciRep,Lee:2020PRB,Guo:2020PRB,Matsumto:2020PRL,Liu:2020PRB,Mu:2020PRB,Hayata:2021PRB,Gopalakrishnan:2021PRL}.